 SchedulesBack to top

-Schedules may be used where the charge would otherwise become unduly long, for example, if we are alleging that a nurse or midwife has claimed sick pay while working elsewhere on multiple different occasions, we will include a general factual statement within the main body of the charge, stating that the registrant has claimed sick pay while working elsewhere on one or more of the occasions set out in the schedule.
+For example, if we’re alleging that a nurse or midwife has claimed sick pay while working elsewhere on a number of different dates, we’ll include a general factual statement within the main body of the charge, alleging that the nurse or midwife has claimed sick pay while working elsewhere on one or more of the occasions set out in the schedule.

-Occasionally, it may be necessary for us to include information in the charge which should not be in the public domain.
-In such cases a separate schedule may be used.
-This might be appropriate where it is necessary to describe the nurse or midwife’s state of health or in rare cases, to particularise sexually explicit or offensive language.
+Occasionally, it may be necessary for us to include information in the charge which shouldn’t be in the public domain.
+In such cases, a separate schedule may be used.
+This will be appropriate if we need to describe the nurse or midwife’s state of health or, in rare cases, to particularise sexually explicit or offensive language.

 AnonymityBack to top

 We’ll always anonymise the identity of individuals such as patients, colleagues, or members of the public in the charge.

 We use standard formats such as: ‘Patient A’, ‘Resident A’, ‘Colleague A’ and so on.